Detention of Craig and Lindsay Foreman: Charges and detention in Iran

-By the end of October 2025, the pair were both held in Evin Prison and had appeared in court, with a court decision to be given at an undetermined date.
-As of mid-November reports say the couple have began a hunger strike in protest against the lack of progress in their case and loss of hope regarding their release.
+By the end of October 2025, the Foremans were held in separate wings at Evin prison and had appeared in court, with a court decision to be given at an undetermined date.
+They were not allowed to defend themselves at this court hearing.
+As of mid-November 2025, reports said the couple had begun a hunger strike in protest against the lack of progress in their case and loss of hope regarding their release.